-Russell Wilson Moves Past Patrick Mahomes For Favorite To Win NFL MVP
+NESN

 We have a new favorite to win the NFL MVP for the first time this season.

-Reigning MVP Patrick Mahomes has been the pegged as the favorite to win the award for a second straight year since the season began six weeks ago.
-But the Kansas City Chiefs suffered back-to-back losses the new favorite now resides in Seattle.
+Reigning MVP Patrick Mahomes had been the pegged as the favorite to win the award for a second straight year since the season began six weeks ago.
+But since the Kansas City Chiefs suffered back-to-back losses, the new favorite now resides in Seattle.

 Russell Wilson, who has helped lead the Seahawks to a 5-1 record to begin the 2019 season, now sits atop the favorites to be named the MVP at Caesars Sportsbook.
 Seattle is coming off a 32-28 win over the Cleveland Browns in which Russell threw for 295 yards and two touchdowns.
 The quarterback also has thrown 14 touchdowns without an interception.